Table of Contents

 Keep job counts in a reasonable range

-The Odyssey system processes more than a million jobs every month and submissions of hundreds to thousands at once are not uncommon.
+The FASRC cluster processes more than a million jobs every month and submissions of hundreds to thousands at once are not uncommon.
 However, job submissions in the 10s of thousands at once can become problematic for the SLURM controller, even when the jobs are requesting modest resources.
-As such, there is a 7,600 job limit per user (scheduled and/or running) -- attempting to schedule more than 7,600 jobs will result in an error ("Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)").
+As such, there is a 10,000 job limit per user (scheduled and/or running) -- attempting to schedule more than 10,000 jobs will result in an error ("Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)").

-When the controller is overloaded, all partitions are affected and all researchers using Odyssey will see delays.
+When the controller is overloaded, all partitions are affected and all researchers using the cluster will see delays.
 Try to design your submissions so that you can take advantage of parallel processing, but not overload the system.
 As a reasonable target, we recommend submitting no more than 1000 jobs.

 A common source of excessive jobs is code loops that generate and submit new jobs.
 Please consider using job arrays or bundling jobs into smaller submissions.
 Please see our Submitting Large Numbers of Jobs doc for more info on this and job arrays.